mernxl/ansible-terraform/README.md

       1. username should be `ubuntu`
       1. The Id of the credentials should be `ubuntu-ssh`
    1. Add a multibranch project to this repository
-      1. Make sure o ad a branch pointing to this repository
+      1. Make sure to add a branch source pointing to this repository

-1. Push your changes to the repository

 ## Deploying Terraform to Target Servers